Accessibility Policy

 Our Commitment

-We are committed to eliminating barriers and improving accessibility for persons with disabilities and to providing goods and services in a way that respects the dignity and independence of people with disabilities.
-People with disabilities will be given the same opportunity to access and benefit from our goods and services, in the same place and in a similar way as other customers.
+Canadian Tire Jumpstart is committed to eliminating barriers and improving accessibility for persons with disabilities and to providing goods and services in a way that respects the dignity and independence of people with disabilities.

 Communication

-When communicating with a person who has a disability, we will communicate in a manner that takes into account the person’s disability.
+When communicating with a person who has a disability, Canadian Tire Jumpstart will do so in a manner that takes into account the individual’s disability.
+Staff and other persons acting on behalf of Canadian Tire Jumpstart will be trained on how to interact and communicate with people with various types of disabilities.

 Telephone Services